pressody/pressody-records/docs/index.md

-# PixelgradeLT Records Documentation
+# Pressody Records Documentation

-Define and manage PixelgradeLT parts and packages (plugins and themes) to be used on customers' websites.
+Define and manage Pressody parts and packages (plugins and themes) to be used on customers' websites.
 Also, provide a Composer repository for the defined WordPress plugins, themes and parts.

 ## Why a WordPress Installation?